edubart/nelua-lang/docs/pages/overview.md

 ### Repeat

-Repeat is also like in Lua:
+Repeat also functions as in Lua:

 ```nelua
 local a = 0